sean6369/tp/README.md

   - Input: `filter tasks by priority high`
   - Expected Output: Only tasks with high priority, showing project context.

-- **Filter Tasks by Project**: `filter tasks by project <id>`
+- **Filter Tasks by Project**: `filter tasks by project <name>`
-  - Input: `filter tasks by project 1`
+  - Input: `filter tasks by project work`
-  - Expected Output: Only tasks from project with ID 1, showing project context.
+  - Expected Output: Only tasks from project "work", showing project context.

 #### Other
 - **Help**: `help`